 “Then bring near to yourself Aaron your brother, and his sons with him, from among the sons of Israel, to minister as priest to Me”

-God’s origin of His use of the words “priest” and “priests,” in the book of Exodus, is in His call for His people (that’s us now) to minister to Him.
+God’s origin of His use of the words “priest” and “priests,” in the book of Exodus, is in His call for His people to minister to Him.

 This is the blessing of ministering unto the Lord, just as it first came to me as a baby Christian.

-To recognize, in Scripture, that God calls us to minister to Him, and to see how often this call is neglected, just makes me think of what a privilege it is when we do say “Yes” to our God, and enter into the experience of the truly indescribable blessing found in our ministering to our Lord in His presence, simply and lovingly because He says so, and we are bathed in His light.
+To see in scripture that God calls us to minister to Him, and to see how often this call is neglected, just makes me think of what a privilege it is to say “Yes” to my God, and to experience the truly indescribable blessing of ministering to my Lord in His presence, just because He says so, and being bathed in His light.

-It makes great spiritual sense.
-First God fills us in and with His presence, and then we have something wonderful, of life, to go forth and minister to people.
+First God fills us in and with His presence, and then we have something wonderful, of life, to minister to people.

-This is so blessedly, wonderfully, God honoring-ly, simple, and full.
-“Minister as priest to Me” and “You shall be to Me a kingdom of priests” is God’s call to all of His covenant children now, and it has always been God’s call to all of His covenant people.
+This is so blessedly, wonderfully God honoring, simple, and full.
+“Minister as priest to Me” and “You shall be to Me a kingdom of priests” is God’s call to all of His covenant children now, and it has always been God’s call to His people.

 Think of the blessing and the closeness with Christ that you have experienced, because you have responded to “ministering to the Lord” (Acts 13:2).
 Think of what a witness we would be in this world for Jesus Christ, and how God could fill our dedicated vessels with His Own anointing presence and power, if the entire body of Christ would hear and heed the call to rise up, to our Lord of glory and “be to Me a kingdom of priests.”

-Isn’t it time that we, God’s covenant people, truly become this priesthood and find out, for ourselves, what God means when His word says “and they will reign upon the earth?”
+Isn’t it time for God’s covenant people to truly become this priesthood and find out, for ourselves, what God means when His word says “and they will reign upon the earth?”

-Praise His name, I encourage you to minister to your Lord today, and reign on earth right now, in His kingdom within, as Christ reigns in your heart, as you “minister as a priest to Me.”
+Praise His name, I encourage you to minister to your Lord today, and reign on earth now even as Christ reigns in your heart as you “minister as a priest to Me.”
 Hallelujah!